-You choose how strong, fast, perceptive and even how temperamental your character is.
+You choose how strong, fast, perceptive, how temperamental your character is.
 You then put some points into an expansive tree of skills and even choose your past profession that grants a little boon.
 The entire time you are doing this, the scientist makes little comments about your choices.
 It’s entertaining, deep and it made me incredibly excited to dive into the game with my personal character.

 You are thrust into the first world of the game shortly after character creation and begin making your decisions.
 Conversations are usually large branching dialogue trees where you choose how your character responds.
 This is often true even with characters not central to any story-line, such as a random bartender.

-Your choices can influence your quests, reputation and even the fates of other characters and groups.
+Your choices can influence your quests, reputation, and even the fates of other characters and groups.
 The Outer Worlds features multiple endings.
 You gain experience points for performing nearly every action in the game.
-When you level up, you can distribute points in your various skills, ranging from long guns to lying, stealth, leadership and more.
-Certain thresholds of each skill unlocks a bonus.
+When you level up, you can distribute points in your various skills, ranging from long guns to lying, stealth, leadership, and more.
+Certain thresholds of each skill a bonus.
 For example, if you put enough points into intimidate, some foes might temporarily flee when you kill one of them.